 - 1. The Articles of Incorporation stipulate the number of Directors to be up to fifteen (15), and the number of Audit & Supervisory Board Members to be up to five (5). - 2.
-Regardless of gender, age, or nationality, executives must adequately understand the viewpoints and standpoints of various stakeholders including shareholders, and must have long-term visions, abundant experience, extensive insight, and a high degree of expertise in addition to appropriate human characteristic elements such as ethical views and fairness. - 3.
+Regardless of gender, age, nationality or any attributes, executives must adequately understand the viewpoints and standpoints of various stakeholders including shareholders, and must have long-term visions, abundant experience, extensive insight, and a high degree of expertise in addition to appropriate human characteristic elements such as ethical views and fairness. - 3.
 Directors of the Company shall be individuals who can deal with the diversity of customer' special characteristics, products, business operations, and functions, as well as global aspects of markets. - 4.
-Outside Directors shall be individuals who have experience in global corporate management, professional insight in management, and knowledge of the industry among others. - 5.
-At least one-half (1/2) of Audit & Supervisory Board Members shall be made up of Outside Audit & Supervisory Board Members, including those who have adequate insight in areas such as accounting, legal affairs and management administration.
+Outside Directors shall be individuals who have professional insight in management, and experience in global corporate management, or professional insight and knowledge of the industry that will complement the knowledge, experience and ability of the Board of Directors. - 5.
+At least one-half (1/2) of Audit & Supervisory Board Members shall be made up of Outside Audit & Supervisory Board Members, including those who have sufficient insight in areas such as accounting, legal affairs and management administration.